flyingmachine/nanoc-blog/content/programming/clojure-applied-review.md

 created_at: Sun Oct 18 2015 08:00:00 -0500
 kind: article
 categories: programming
-summary: "<em>Clojure Applied</em> is a good pick for intermediate Clojurists."
+summary: "<em>Clojure Applied</em> is a good choice for those looking to become intermediate Clojurists.
+It really shines in its coverage of testing and of decomposing your system into components.
+Besides that, it's filled with little gems from Java and the Clojure standard library."
 ---

 A while back, Clojure community czar and all around good guy